elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 2. via a deprecation warning in the OpenAPI schema, as detailed above
 3. by adding a custom response header in said endpoints.

 The `immutable` field will afterwards be actually removed from our API endpoint responses and our application after a deprecation period that should give our users enough time to adapt to this change.
-The length of this deprecation period can vary depending on adoption or other factors, but around 18 monthscan be a good starting point.
+The length of this deprecation period can vary depending on adoption or other factors, but should be at least 24 months.

 Both the docs and the custom response header should communicate that the `immutable` field: